Police

 Criminals in West Africa operate fake online friendship, dating and marriage schemes.

 Scammers use these schemes to defraud and threaten the lives of Australians.
 They do this by targeting Australians and other foreigners on internet dating sites or chat rooms.
-They may pose as a prospective friend or spouse.
+They may pose as a prospective friend or spouse and may use a completely false identity.

 Once a friendship develops, the scammer asks for money to allow them to travel to Australia.
 Sometimes, the scammer ends the relationship once the money has been sent.
 There's little chance of getting the money back.